 1. The "From" address

-The first think you should notice is that while the From says "Amazon Inc." the actual email address is "email@example.com".
+The first thing you should notice is that while the From says "Amazon Inc." the actual email address is "firstname.lastname@example.org".
 I don't know about you, but that doesn't look like an official Amazon email address.
 In fact, it looks like a computer at a school in Pennsylvania has a spam virus.
 Learn how to detect and stop a spam virus on your computer.

 Some email systems will only show you the name in the From field and not the actual email address.
 If that's the case, you can usually hover your mouse cursor over the From name to see it.